 – SEOs and marketers should expect massive inflation of Google Analytics data

-- Marketers need to make a heavy investment in content
+– Marketers need to make a substantial investment in content

 We have several recommendations for our clients, marketers, and others concerned about third-party cookies and changes to data tracking.

-- Improve your first-party data.
+2. Improve your first-party data.
 Invest in best in class martech to capture, analyze, and understand your first-party data.
-This audience has already invested time in you and it makes sense to maximize your engagement with them.
+This audience has already invested time in you, and it makes sense to maximize your engagement with them.
 You do want to decrease reliance on third-party audiences.

-- Mine your programmatic buys.
-You want to find you’re the best performing publishers.
+4. Mine your programmatic buys.
+You want to find who are your best performing publishers.
 They may become future targets for direct ad buys.
 If you know who gives you the best audiences, you’ll be ready if, or when, your programmatic ad performance begins to drop off.

 Finally, remember that the market is always changing.
-You need to be nimble, adaptable, and open to new ideas and trying new marketing approaches to reach audiences.
+You need to be agile, adaptable, and open to new ideas and trying new marketing approaches to reach audiences.

 If you’d like to chat about any of these recent changes or how we might help you weather the storm, connect with us.